This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Read here about how to transplant tomatoes into the greenhouse or garden.

-It pays for us to get a good start on them indoors.
+It pays for us to get a good start on them indoors and they’ll be a good sized tomato plant when they get planted.

 Thinking of getting a Greenhouse?
 Read about how we were able to build a greenhouse for less than $200